RobGreen490/Angular_Learning/Angular_Tutorials/README.txt

+This folder contains a few angular projects as well as learning instructions for creating angular projects.

 To generate a new Angular project(this creates a folder with the project inside it): cd into the folder you want the new folder to be
 type: